-Oil falls as China virus cases surpass SARS total
+Oil falls 2% as China virus cases surpass SARS total

 (GRAPHIC: U.S. petroleum inventories - here)

-Reporting by Aaron Sheldrick; Editing by Jan Harvey; Editing by Elaine Hardcastle and David Evans
+Reporting by Aaron Sheldrick; Editing by Jan Harvey; Editing by Marguerita Choy and David Evans